ceres-solver/ceres-solver/docs/source/nnls_solving.rst

      This option can only be used with the ``SCHUR_JACOBI`` preconditioner.

-.. member:: bool Solver::Options::use_post_ordering

-   Default: ``false``

-   Sparse Cholesky factorization algorithms use a fill-reducing ordering to permute the columns of the Jacobian matrix.
-There are two ways of doing this.

-   1. Compute the Jacobian matrix in some order and then have the factorization algorithm permute the columns of the Jacobian.

-   2. Compute the Jacobian with its columns already permuted.

-   The first option incurs a significant memory penalty.
-The factorization algorithm has to make a copy of the permuted Jacobian matrix, thus Ceres pre-permutes the columns of the Jacobian matrix and generally speaking, there is no performance penalty for doing so.

-   In some rare cases, it is worth using a more complicated reordering algorithm which has slightly better runtime performance at the expense of an extra copy of the Jacobian matrix.
-Setting ``use_postordering`` to ``true`` enables this tradeoff.

 .. member:: bool Solver::Options::dynamic_sparsity

    Some non-linear least squares problems are symbolically dense but